wolfgangj/okami/README.md

 - For convenience, `rlwrap` (for the REPL) is recommended.
   If it exists on the system, it will be used.

-No libraries are required, not even `libc`.
+No external libraries are required, not even `libc`.
 The interpreter is a small statically linked binary that uses Linux syscalls directly.

 ## Usage